Miacidae/Lil-Manster-Public/README.md

 Operation
 -----------------

+- The first time you try to build, then every time you edit any of the tables in the `tables` folder, launch the `tablebuilder.bat` before building.
+  This will generate new, insertable `.casm` files for the assembler.

 - Click the `build.bat` file to generate a copy of the current developper version of Lil' Manster.
   Mac/Linux users should instead use `build.sh`.

 - If no ROM is generated, consult the command line prompt and the `log.txt` file for possible error messages.
   Do ignore the "Warning messages" in the log, as they do not prevent the build process and are generally unconsequential.

-- If you edit any of the tables in the `tables` folder, make sure to launch the `tablebuilder.bat` before building.
-  This will generate new, insertable `.casm` files for the assembler.

 - `buildfile.asm` has all the includes, and is the root from which the `build.bat` reaches the rest of the folder.